sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 This function expects three parameters: _idpClientId_, _user_ and _options_.

-- _idpClientId_ is the client id of your custom indentity provider you have set up in Console:
+- _idpClientId_ is the client id of your custom identity provider you have set up in Console:
 - _user_ object should contain at least _firstName_, _lastName_, _email_
   and _emailVerified_ fields.